 Solution #33 introduces a way for a service consumer to request corrections, in time, of analytics predictions NWDAF will then send corrected predictions within a time window to the service consumer.

 Solution #35 discusses a way to further classify a AoI into sub-areas with different properties.
-A service consumer subscribes to area monitoring and NWDAF will provide information about expected environment properties.
-However, it is not clear what environmental statistical properties are really used to classify the sub-areas.
-The benefits are not clear that an AnLF should understand those properties in order to request ML model for different sub-area types.
+A service consumer subscribes to the area monitoring analytics service from NWDAF and NWDAF will provide information about expected environment properties.
+Also, NWDAF subscribes to a service to receive an identifier associated to the properties of the monitored area.
+Areas with similar properties will be associated to the same ID,.
+The benefits consist in enabling the re-use of ML models based on similarity of input data sets, rather than based only on same AOI.

 ML model drift detection